 Water-sealed spirometer, bellows spirometer, and dry-rolling seal spirometer.

-47. What are the flow-sensing devices can measure airflow?
+47. What are the flow-sensing devices that can measure airflow?

 Thermal or hot wire anemometers, turbine or impeller device, and ultrasonic and differential pressure device.